Deactivating and Deleting Events

 A confirmation window will appear, with explanations for each option:

-Click the 'Deactivate' button, and the Event will be listed as 'Inactive.'
+Click the 'Deactivate' button and confirm your selection.
+The Event will now be listed as 'Inactive.'
 This removes it from your Active Events list, but retains all associated Event data.
-If you click the 'Delete' button, the Event and all associated data will be deleted from your Portal.
+If you click the 'Delete' button, after confirming your selection the Event and all associated data will be deleted from your Portal.

 If the Event has not yet occurred and you have not disabled Event Communications, the cancelation email notification will be sent automatically.